National Consultation on Nepal’s Graduation from the LDC Category, Implementation of IPoA and SDGs Held

 Ladies and Gentlemen!

 The new reporting directive is against the primary purpose of ODA which is “the promotion of economic development and welfare of developing countries”.
-With the latest development, despite the specific rules and exclusions as explained in the Communiqué of the 2016 DAC High Level Meeting, there is going to be only a thin line of distinction whether the ODA is channelled towards "counterterrorism" or "promoting the providers' foreign policy priorities".
-This is a grave concern for all the civil society organisations (CSOs) because the shift of focus of ODA to “peace and security” not only contributes towards the geopolitical interests and imperialistic goals of the donor countries, but also takes away the share of ODA meant for poverty eradication and socio-economic development (example: health, education, manufacturing and infrastructure) of developing countries and least developed countries (LDCs).
+With the latest development, despite the specific rules and exclusions as explained in the Communiqué of the 2016 DAC High-Level Meeting, there is going to be only a thin line of distinction between whether the ODA is channeled towards “counterterrorism” or “promoting the providers’ foreign policy priorities”.
+This is a grave concern for all civil society organizations (CSOs) because the shift of focus of ODA to “peace and security” not only contributes towards the geopolitical interests and imperialistic goals of the donor countries, but also takes away the share of ODA means for poverty eradication and socio-economic development (example: health, education, manufacturing, and infrastructure) of developing countries and least developed countries (LDCs).

-The new definition of ODA is also against the international agreements which have been endorsed to improve the quality of aid and its impact on development, including the Paris Declaration on Aid Effectiveness, the Accra Agenda for Action (AAA) and the Busan Partnership for Effective Development Cooperation.
-The acceptance of military expenses as aid violates most of the agreed principles, including predictability and transparency, harmonisation, country ownership and untied aid, and it is a regressive step in the move towards aid effectiveness.
+The new definition of ODA is also against the international agreements that have been endorsed to improve the quality of aid and its impact on development, including the Paris Declaration on Aid Effectiveness, the Accra Agenda for Action (AAA), and the Busan Partnership for Effective Development Cooperation.
+The acceptance of military expenses as aid violates most of the agreed principles, including predictability and transparency, harmonization, country ownership, and untied aid, and it is a regressive step in the move toward aid effectiveness.

 Violent conflict and civil strife pose severe constraints to LDC graduation, especially the conflictaffected African and Arab LDCs which account for more than half of LDCs globally.
 Exacerbated by political instability, conflict affected LDCs are facing daunting challenges related to their structural vulnerabilities.
 In this regard, the Istanbul Programme of Action for the Least Developed Countries for the Decade 2011-2020 (IPoA) recognises the close link between peace and security and sustainable development in LDCs, and urges the development partners to provide appropriate assistance at the request of the conflict-affected LDCs in accordance with the Charter of the United Nations, to help prevention and resolution through peaceful means and support post-conflict situations.
 The Sustainable Development Goal (SDG) has also acknowledged the nexus between peace-security and achievement of sustainable development.

-Civil society organisations (CSOs) can play important role in the mediation and peaceful resolution of conflicts because of their impartial and people-centred approach.
-CSOs have much greater role for engagement with local, national and international actors in establishing peace and security.
-They can contribute towards creating zone of peace, delivering humanitarian aid, making DDR (disarmament, demobilisation, and re-integration) programmes a success, monitoring human rights abuses, and maintaining social cohesion at times of civil strife and conflict.
+Civil society organizations (CSOs) can play an important role in the mediation and peaceful resolution of conflicts because of their impartial and people-centered approach.
+CSOs have much greater role in engagement with local, national, and international actors in establishing peace and security.
+They can contribute towards creating a zone of peace, delivering humanitarian aid, making DDR (disarmament, demobilization, and re-integration) programs a success, monitoring human rights abuses, and maintaining social cohesion at times of civil strife and conflict.
 There is an increased need for international advocacy for specific conflict issues, and lobbying for more civil society involvement in peace negotiations.
-In this context, I want to cite the efforts of South Asian Alliance for Poverty Reduction (SAAPE), a South Asian CSO which has been advocating against increased military expenditure in the region.
-In South Asia, military expenditure is expanding at the cost of standard of living of the people there.
-In 2015, Pakistan had the highest military spending (3.4 per cent of GDP) in South Asia followed by India (2.3 per cent of GDP).
+In this context, I want to cite the efforts of the South Asian Alliance for Poverty Reduction (SAAPE), a South Asian CSO that has been advocating against increased military expenditure in the region.
+In South Asia, military expenditure is expanding at the cost of the standard of living of the people there.
+In 2015, Pakistan had the highest military spending (3.4 percent of GDP) in South Asia followed by India (2.3 percent of GDP).
 SAAPE bemoans such increasing military expenditure.
-It advocates that unless a yearly reduction of at least 10 per cent in the military budgets is not implemented and this amount is not allocated for socioeconomic development in South Asian countries, the hope for real reduction in poverty will remain unrealised.
-Manesar Declaration, adopted by South Asian Civil Society Conference in 2000, called upon the European Union (EU) to mobilise its member states to agree not to sell military arms to countries of South Asia.
-Similarly, Kathmandu Declaration 2009, adopted by 3rd General Assembly of SAAPE, demanded the countries in South Asia to significantly reduce military expenditure and give up nuclear weapons.
+It advocates that unless a yearly reduction of at least 10 percent in the military budget is not implemented and this amount is not allocated for socio-economic development in South Asian countries, the hope for a real reduction in poverty will remain unrealized.
+Manesar Declaration, adopted by the South Asian Civil Society Conference in 2000, called upon the European Union (EU) to mobilize its member states to agree not to sell military arms to countries of South Asia.
+Similarly, the Kathmandu Declaration 2009, adopted by the 3rd General Assembly of SAAPE, demanded the countries in South Asia to significantly reduce military expenditure and give up nuclear weapons.
 Kathmandu Declaration 2012 further went a step ahead and urged India not to give military aid to South Asia.
-The 2014 Declaration of People's SAARC, a people to people forum in the SAARC region, also pointed out the militarisation among the SAARC member states has been increasing in the name of combating terrorism and defending national security.
+The 2014 Declaration of People’s SAARC, a people-to-people forum in the SAARC region, also pointed out that militarisation among the SAARC member states has been increasing in the name of combating terrorism and defending national security.

 LDC Watch, as a voice of LDC CSOs, condemns the renewed definition of ODA which promotes a new aid system in which human rights will be used to justify wars, as in Afghanistan, while help comes in the form of military presence.
 We believe that economic development can aid the government of the fragile states with legitimacy problems, and ODA should be directed towards the same.
-For this, CSOs and NGOs are much better suited to help the government than the military agencies.
-Politicisation and militarisation of aid undermines its credibility and loses its effectiveness.
-We also demand that the developed countries fulfil their commitment of providing 0.15-0.20 per cent of their GNI as ODA to LDCs and also uphold the principles of aid and development effectiveness.
-It is also crucial for development partners to give more priority to productive sectors and infrastructural development while allocating aid, and refrain from using aid in any security related expenditures.
+For this, CSOs and NGOs are much better suited to help the government than military agencies.
+Politicization and militarisation of aid undermines its credibility and loses its effectiveness.
+We also demand that the developed countries fulfill their commitment of providing 0.15-0.20 percent of their GNI as ODA to LDCs and also uphold the principles of aid and development effectiveness.
+It is also crucial for development partners to give more priority to productive sectors and infrastructural development while allocating aid, and refrain from using aid in any security-related expenditures.

-As an organisation representing Southern civil society, we are more ambivalent and more suspicious towards the intention of the donor country with the recent revision to the definition of ODA.
-This also further validates the concern of the Southern CSOs that it is the North, particularly the G7, the DAC and the European Union (EU), which controls the international aid system and developing countries and LDCs are seldom consulted.
+As an organization representing Southern civil society, we are more ambivalent and more suspicious towards the intention of the donor country with the recent revision to the definition of ODA.
+This also further validates the concern of the Southern CSOs that it is the North, particularly the G7, the DAC, and the European Union (EU), which controls the international aid system, and developing countries and LDCs are seldom consulted.
 We believe that until the voices of the aid recipients are given due concern while making efforts towards reforming the aid system, such efforts will go in vain.
-We urge the decision makers in the aid agencies in the North to fully engage CSOs in the South in the process of identifying proposals on how to make aid more effective.
-Both the development partners and recipient countries agree in principle that effectiveness of ODA must be increased, and providing more policy space to Southern CSOs and being responsive to their priorities are the ways to achieve it.
+We urge the decision-makers in the aid agencies in the North to fully engage CSOs in the South in the process of identifying proposals on how to make aid more effective.
+Both the development partners and recipient countries agree in principle that the effectiveness of ODA must be increased, and providing more policy space to Southern CSOs and being responsive to their priorities are the ways to achieve it.

-We demand that the DAC revoke its decision to expand the eligibility of ODA to include certain security and defence costs on two major premises: firstly, the decision takes the share of aid money away from socio-economic development; and secondly, the decision supports the imperialistic interests of the developed countries, rather than the needs of the poor powerless civilians.
-It is also high time the Southern CSOs strengthened capacity and built unity among them to effectively participate in international debates, thereby bringing out a Southern voice.
-We urge all the Southern CSOs to pressure the DAC, the developed countries and the development partners to annul this decision.
-Instead, the DAC and development partners should focus on the current humanitarian crises in Yemen, South Sudan, Somalia and Nigeria (which has been termed as the worst humanitarian crisis since the Second World War), and how to garner the much needed funds to end the famine and spread of epidemics.
-We believe that realigning aid towards humanitarianism, infrastructure-building and socio-economic development through CSOs and NGOs would yield much more than channelling it through the military.
-For the same, LDC Watch seeks a strong cooperation and coordination among the development partners, governments and civil society organisations.
+We demand that the DAC revoke its decision to expand the eligibility of ODA to include certain security and defense costs on two major premises: firstly, the decision takes the share of aid money away from socio-economic development; and secondly, the decision supports the imperialistic interests of the developed countries, rather than the needs of the poor powerless civilians.
+It is also high time the Southern CSOs strengthened their capacity and built unity among them to effectively participate in international debates, thereby bringing out a Southern voice.
+We urge all the Southern CSOs to pressure the DAC, the developed countries, and the development partners to annul this decision.
+Instead, the DAC and development partners should focus on the current humanitarian crises in Yemen, South Sudan, Somalia, and Nigeria (which has been termed as the worst humanitarian crisis since the Second World War), and how to garner the much-needed funds to end the famine and spread of epidemics.
+We believe that realigning aid towards humanitarianism, infrastructure-building and socio-economic development through CSOs and NGOs would yield much more than channeling it through the military.
+For the same, LDC Watch seeks a strong cooperation and coordination among the development partners, governments, and civil society organizations.

 Thank you all!